Paul J. Liacos

+Biography

 He was born in Peabody, Massachusetts to James and Pitsa Liacos, Greek immigrants.
 His father started out in the mills of New Hampshire and the leather factories of Peabody, but eventually became the first Greek-born lawyer in Massachusetts after working his way through law school in a leather factory.
 Liacos had a sister, Katherine Liacos Izzo, herself a lawyer whom Governor Michael Dukakis appointed to the state Superior Court.

 Liacos graduated from high school at 16, earned his undergraduate degree from Boston University in 1950, and was admitted to the bar in 1952.
 By the following year, he had earned a master's degree in law from Harvard University.
 He taught for over two decades at Boston University.
 For three years in the mid-1950s, he served in the US Air Force Judge Advocate General Corps.
 He then returned to the BU law faculty in 1957 and the family practice, Liacos & Liacos, where he spent some 25 years.
 In 1954, he married Maureen G. McKean, and they had three sons (James, Mark, and Gregory) and a daughter, Diana.